Assault Charge Attorney Cody Villalon Will Protect Your Rights

 Defenses for Assault and Battery

 There are many possible defense strategies in Virginia assault cases.
 The best defense will vary depending on the particular facts of the case.
 Assault cases can range widely in complexity.
 Some are straightforward, and others are highly complicated.
 Some of the most common examples of assault and battery defenses include:

 This is one of the most common defenses in response to an assault charge.
 There are two types of self-defense in Virginia: self-defense without fault and self-defense with fault.

 1) Self-defense without fault – reasonable apprehension of imminent bodily harm and the use of a reasonable amount of force to protect oneself.

-If you acted in self-defense and are being charged with assault, reach out to an attorney as soon as possible.
+If you acted in self-defense and are being charged with assault, contact an attorney as soon as possible.
 A skilled criminal defense lawyer in Richmond may also be able to prove that you acted in defense of others.

 Attorney Cody Villalon knows that everyone deserves to have their rights protected.
-Without a skilled attorney, you may face an unjust criminal conviction for assault.
+Without a skilled Richmond assault lawyer, you may face an unjust criminal conviction for assault.

 Cody Villalon boasts a skilled and aggressive approach to criminal defense law.
 As a result, he fights tirelessly in the best interests of his clients.
 Do not risk your future.
 Call Cody Villalon, Attorney at Law, at 804.316.0765 or complete our online contact form to schedule your confidential consultation today.